-M Dialysis AB

-Hammarby Fabriksväg 43 SE-120 30 Stockholm, Sweden Tel: +46 8 470 10 20 Fax: +46 8 470 10 55 E-mail: info@mdialysis.se try - microdialysis - monitoring tissu www.mdialysis.com

-US Office: 73 Princeton Street, North Chelmsford, MA 01863, USA Tel: (866) 868-9236, (978) 251-1940 Fax: (978) 251-1960, E-mail:usa@mdialysis.com
+M Dialysis AB Hammarby Fabriksväg 43 SE-120 30 Stockholm, Sweden Tel: +46 8 470 10 20 E-mail: info@mdialysis.se US Office: 73 Princeton Street, North Chelmsford, MA 01863, USA Tel: (866) 868-9236, (978) 251-1940 Fax: (978) 251-1960, E-mail:usa@mdialysis.com www.mdialysis.com

-Microdialysis monitoring tissue chemistry

-Many diagnostic and therapeutic decisions in clinical practice are based on measuring substances in blood, even though most biochemical and pharmacological events take place in individual tissues and organs.
+Monitoring chemical events in individual tissues and organs Continuous in vivo sampling Analyzer ..
+Microdialysis can be used in essentially any tissue or organ Many diagnostic and the rapeutic decisions in clinical practice are based on measuring substances in blood, even though most biochemical and pharmacological events take place in individual tissues and organs.
 Microdialysis offers a unique possibility to monitor tissue and organ chemistry and is rapidly making its way into clinical practice and medical research.

-Metabolic tissue monitoring

-fluid.
+The basic setup for collecting microdialysis samples consists of a microinfusion pump and a microdialysis catheter.
+Perfusion fluid is pumped through the catheter into a microvial where the sample is collected and then transferred to the analyzer.
+The analysis results are displayed as trend curves on the screen.

+▲ Dialysis has designed different catheters approved for microdialysis in brain, adipose tissue, resting skeletal Muscle, intraperitoneal cavity, and hepatic tissue.
+Clinical research has been performed in many other tissues and organs with local ethical committee approvals (marked with ).
+Metabolic tissue monitoring Microdialysis enables monitoring of essentially any chemical event taking place in the interstitial fluid.
 Samples can be collected and analyzed continuously to get trends of in vivo tissue chemical changes.
 The advantage of microdialysis is the possibility to detect early signs of tissue ischemia.
-When the supply of glucose and oxygen is inadequate, it is followed by an instant increase in the ratio of Lactate and Pyruvate (LP-ratio), which is a well-known marker for tissue ischemia.

-end of the microdialysis catheter functions like a blood capillary.
-Chemical substances from collected in microvials and analyzed bedside as often as needed.
+When the supply of glucose and oxygen is inadequate, it is followed by an instant increase in the ratio of Lactate and Pyruvate (LP-ratio), which is a well-known marker Minimally invasive A thin microdialysis catheter is introduced into the tissue and a microdialysis pump perfuses the interior of the catheter with a physiological fluid.
+The semipermeable membrane at the distal end of the microdialysis catheter functions like a blood capillary.
+Chemical substances from the interstitial fluid diffuse across the membrane into the perfusion fluid, which is ccollected in microvials and analyzed bedside as often as needed